 Many people wanted this dynamic duo to be the winner of the 2015 Super Smash Bros.
 Fighter Ballot.
 With Phil Spencer’s willingness to allow the bear and bird duo in Smash Bros, I’m surprised Nintendo hasn’t taken the opportunity to bring them in.

 Banjo & Kazooie would fall in line with Sakurai’s ‘classic game character’ representation.
 Just because “Duck Hunt” fits the Banjo formula, doesn’t mean these two can’t play differently.
 Banjo & Kazooie could roll on enemies with their dash-attack.
-Banjo could use his back-pack for tilts and a few smashes.
+Banjo could use his back-pack for tilts and smash attacks.
 The bear could even use Kazooie for smash and special attacks.
 Recovery options would lie on Kazooie’s end.
 His Final Smash could be Daddy T-Rex or Dragon Kazooie.
 Either would do for me.

 3. Crash Bandicoot from Crash Bandicoot